jlangch/venice/doc/readme/openai-functions.md

-*Note: for simplicity reasons this example just handles the happy path!*
+*Note: for simplicity this example just handles the happy path!*

 ```clojure
 (do